antique marks - everything you need to know about royal doulton antique marks

 By 1871, Henry Doulton had launched an art wares studio at the Lambeth pottery, and offered work to designers and artists from the local art school.
 It was a great success and the artists included Arthur, Florence and Hannah Barlow, Frank Butler, Mark Marshall, Eliza Simmance, and George Tinworth.

-antique marks - royal doulton factoryIn 1882, doulton purchased the small factory of Pinder, Bourne & Co, at Nile Street in Burslem, Staffordshire – bringing doulton right to the heart of The Potteries.
+In 1882, doulton purchased the small factory of Pinder, Bourne & Co, at Nile Street in Burslem, Staffordshire – bringing doulton right to the heart of The Potteries.

-In 1901, the popularity of Doulton products came to the attention of the Royal family and the Burslem factory was granted the Royal Warrant by King Edward VII, and the business adopted bold new markings and a new name: Royal Doulton.
+In 1901, the popularity of Doulton products came to the attention of the Royal family and the Burslem factory was granted the Royal Warrant by King Edward VII

 Between the wars, Royal Doulton became synonymous with the finest English china.
-The name and reputation continued to grow along with its extensive range, which included flambé ware, titanian ware, and bone china.
+The Doulton name and reputation continued to grow along with its extensive range, which included flambé ware, titanian ware, and bone china.

-The Royal Doulton - Dickens Character Jugs - collection.
+The Royal Doulton - Dickens Character Jugs Collection.

 In 1922, Miniature figures of Charles Dickens characters were produced at Royal Doulton’s factory in Burslem until 1983 and there have been variations in ceramic bodies, size and backstamps over the years.